carbidopa / levodopa / entacapone

 Although rare, starting Stalevo, suddenly lowering the dose suddenly, or stopping it too fast can cause high fever and confusion.
 It can be life-threatening if these symptoms happen along with muscle stiffness, irregular pulse, rapid breathing, or changes in blood pressure.

 Keep in mind that diarrhea can be a sign of inflammation in the colon (colitis).
-Diarrhea in this case can be moderate to severe with watery, non-bloody stool.
+Diarrhea in this case can be moderate or severe with watery, non-bloody stool.
 You might also have stomach pain.

 Sometimes, diarrhea and colitis can lead to weight loss, dehydration, and low potassium levels.
 Be sure to drink lots of fluids to stay hydrated.